Conservation Garden Park

 Conservation Garden Park is located on the grounds of Jordan Valley Water Conservancy District at 8215 South 1300 West, West Jordan, Utah.
-The project consists of approximately six acres of demonstration gardens and waterwise landscape exhibits and the new Education Center (under construction) which was completed and opened to the public in summer 2011.
-The Center is designed to LEED Platinum standards, showcases the best available environmental building technologies, and broadens the theme of the gardens to include conservation of energy and natural resources.
+The project consists of approximately six acres of demonstration gardens and waterwise landscape exhibits and the new Education Center which was completed and opened to the public in summer 2011.
+The Center is designed to LEED Platinum standards, showcases environmental building technologies, and broadens the theme of the gardens to include conservation of energy and natural resources.

 History

 A stated objective of the Central Utah Project Completion Act of 1992 was to ensure "prudent and efficient use of currently available water prior to importation of Bear River water into Salt Lake County".
 The Act provided substantial funding for the planning and implementation of water conservation measures.
 As a large stakeholder in CUP projects, Jordan Valley Water Conservancy District qualified for funding and, along with a number of other measures, began planning a waterwise demonstration garden.
 The original Demonstration Garden consisted of approximately two acres and opened to the public in 2001.
 A minor expansion was completed in 2003 which brought the total to 2.5 acres.
 That same year, a master plan was created that would ultimately expand the gardens to cover ten acres and include a public education center.

 In 2006 the Jordan Valley Conservation Gardens Foundation was formed with the goal of completing the remaining portions of the master plan.
 With assistance from the Foundation and its Advisory Council, an additional 2.4 acres of educational exhibits was completed in May 2009.
 In Summer of 2010, a groundbreaking was held for the Education Center and construction was completed in summer 2011.